matty-plumski/SNAP_decisions/content/event/Beginner-comp-chem/index.md

 Do you want to:

 *create a reliable 3D visualisation of your molecule

 *compute and visualise molecular vibrations (IR, Raman)

 *compute an NMR spectrum

 *understand a bit more about the bonding in your molecule

 *just see what computational chemistry can do

-*talk over which methods might be best for your project.
+*talk over which methods might be best for your project